majackie/PromptVisioQuiz/README.md

 Interactive quiz generator using CBC articles and a model to generate images.

 ## Description
-Create a quiz using four random article titles from CBC RSS feed.
-It involves passing the first article title to a model to generate an image and then randomizing the article titles to create a questionnaire.
+Fetch four random article titles from CBC RSS feed to create questionnaire.
+Use first title to generate image with self-hosted machine learning model.

 ## Installation
 ### Node.js (Backend)